osmandapp/web/main/docs/user/search/search-address.md

 ## Overview

-*OsmAnd Address Search* is based on OpenStreetMap data and allows you to find location and directions to a specific address from a ready sorted list, as well as search by postal code or coordinates.
+*OsmAnd Search by Address* is based on OpenStreetMap data and allows you to find location and directions to a specific address from a ready sorted list, as well as search by postal code or coordinates.
 This tool allows you to find the required addresses in a few taps, which reduces the search time and helps in case you don't remember the exact address.

-OsmAnd provides several ways to get to the *Search tool* where the **Address search** section is located.
+OsmAnd provides several ways to get to the *Search tool* where the **Search Address** section is located.

 - The [Search button](../widgets/map-buttons.md#search) is always displayed on the map, and tapping it will take you to the tool's [general screen](#how-to-use), where you can find the *Address* tab.
 - Go to the main Android *Menu → Search → Address tab*.
 - When preparing to start a route, tap *Navigation → Set destination → Search field*.

-## How to use
+## How to Use

 <Tabs groupId="operating-systems">